AMSP-04/NETN-LOG/NETN-LOG.md

 Transfer of supplies can be requested as a number of items, as cubic meters for liquid bulk goods and in kilograms for solid bulk goods.
 The type of packaging (fuel in canisters, water in bottles, etc.) is not considered.

 ## Logistics Service Pattern

-Federates participating in the logistics service transaction are considered as either a service consumer or a service provider.
-The NETN LOG FOM module defines the HLA interactions used to model the service transactions.
-The interaction patterns required for different types of services may vary but the basic principles and interaction class definitions are the same.
+All NETN LOG services are based on a Logistics Service Pattern that include negotiation, delivery and acceptance of logistics services.
+Federates participating in the logistics service transaction are either a service Consumer or a service Provider.

+The pattern defines sequences of service transactions between federates.
+These transactions are defined in the NETN LOG FOM Module as sub-classes of the `LOG_Service` interaction class.
+Although the interaction pattern for different types of services may vary slightly, the basic principles and interaction sequences are the same.

 <img src="./images/log_interactionclasses.png">

 **Figure: Logistics Services Interaction Classes**

-The base classes for the Logistics Service Pattern are extended with subclasses in order to provide more detail information required for specific logistics services.
+The interactions defined for the Logistics Service Pattern are extended by subclassing in order to provide more detail information required for specific logistics services.

 <img src="./images/log_scp_phases.svg" width="400px"/>

 <!--```
-DIAGRAM GENERATED IN https://sequencediagram.org/ Consumer->Provider: RequestService
+DIAGRAM GENERATED IN https://sequencediagram.org/ Consumer->Provider: RequestService(RequestTimeOut)

 Provider->Consumer: OfferService
 Consumer->Provider: AcceptOffer